Sha0huaZhang/MacWave/README.md

 5. **Verify first, extract later.** SHA256 is checked before extraction.
 6. **Resumable downloads.** Interrupted?
 Resume with `-C`.
 7. **Lightweight and transparent.** Pure Python + Shell.
 No heavy runtime, no hidden behavior.
+8.**Automatically manage dependencies.** Support for software packages with dependencies, using reference counting and automatic dependency management, with no need to handle dependencies manually.

 ## 🌊 Install MacWave